I wrote my latest post on fpdf2 almost a year ago.

 We have several enhancement proposals open (and mostly "up-for-grabs"),

-and also an handful of good first issues dedicated to developpers would like to start contributing to fpdf2
+and also an handful of good first issues dedicated to developpers would like to start contributing to fpdf2 with a relatively easy task.

 Among major projects, two contributors made very interesting & ambitious suggestions: